petsc/petsc/doc/docs/manual/mat.rst

 Note that elements are not connected to themselves and we only indicate edge connections (in some contexts single vertex connections between elements may also be included).
-We use a space above to denote the transition between rows in the matrix.
+We use a space above to denote the transition between rows in the matrix; and

-and (2) partition by vertex.
+(2) partition by vertex.

 -  Process 0: ``mlocal = 3``, ``n = 6``,
    ``ja =``\ ``{3,4, 4,5, 3,4,5}``, ``ia =``\ ``{0, 2, 4, 7}``